Welcome to our scholarship database!

 Who can apply?

-Excellently-qualified doctoral candidates and young academics and scientists who have completed a Master's degree or Diplom, or in exceptional cases a Bachelor's degree at the latest by the time they begin their grant-supported research, or those who have already completed a PhD (postdocs).
+- you completed your Master's degree or Diplom, or in exceptional cases a Bachelor's degree, at the latest by the time the funding period begins, or

 What can be funded?

 The programme provides funding for a research project or course of continuing scientific education at a state or state-recognised institution of higher education or a non-university research institute in Germany, which is being carried out in coordination with an academic adviser in Germany.

 Duration of the funding

 - Funding is provided for one month to a maximum of six months.
 Please indicate in your application how long you wish to receive funding.
 The funding period will then be determined during the selection process by a selection committee.
 The committee takes into account your work plan.

 - The grant is non-renewable.